qihongl/demo-advantage-actor-critic/README.md

 ### Note:

-- I didn't tune the hyperparam, so the param setting is likely to be suboptimal.
+- I didn't tune hyperparameters, so the parameter setting is likely to be suboptimal.
-- This task doesn't seem to require discounting, but empirically having a `gamma` < 1 seem to be important.
+- Empirically, having a `gamma` close to 1 seem to be important.

 ### Reference: